KonscienceGit/SolarSystem/README.md

 ## How to use

 ### For windows
-You need only to clone this branch, extract the archive and run the .exe, all dependencies are embedded in the branch.
+You need only to clone/download this branch, extract the archive and run the .exe, all dependencies are embedded in the branch.

 ## Origin